 First, choose a preferred language in the Language name drop-down menu and then type in the name you'd like it to appear in the language menu to the Name in menu field.

-In case you'd like the web browser to detect the users language preference by location, choose Detect by location from the Which language visitors see? field.
+In case you'd like the web browser to detect the user language preference by location, choose Detect by location from the Which language visitors see? field.
 Alternatively you may also select this language as a default for all of the visitors.

 The alternative way to translate a page into new language is to go to Content > Structure and by choosing the language you want to translate into from the upcoming menu.